-The Company records a charge to the statement of loss and comprehensive loss using the Black-Scholes fair valuation option pricing model.
+The Company records a charge to the statement of loss and comprehensive loss using the Black-Scholes fair valuation option pricing model (for options granted to non-employees, the valuation is based on services provided if reliably measurable).
 The valuation is dependent on a number of estimates, including the risk free interest rate, the level of stock volatility, together with an estimate of the level of forfeiture.
 The level of stock volatility is calculated with reference to the historic traded daily closing share price at the date of issue.